himanshuttn/react-native-vlc-media-player/README.md

 1. cd to ios
 2. run `pod init` (if only Podfile has not been generated in ios folder)
-3. (No need if you are running RN 0.61 and up) add `pod 'MobileVLCKit', '3.3.10'` to pod file
+3. (No need if you are running RN 0.61 and up) add `pod 'TVVLCKit', '3.3.10'` to pod file
 4. run `pod install` (you have to delete the app on the simulator/device and run `react-native run-ios` again)

 ## Optional(only for ios)